cosmos/cosmos-multisig-ui/README.md

 ### 🚧🚧🚧🚧🚧 UNDER CONSTRUCTION 🚧🚧🚧🚧🚧🚧

 This app allows for legacy multisig users to create, sign and broadcast transactions on the stargate enabled cosmos hub chain.
+It's built with Cosmjs, Next.js, FaunaDB and Netlify.

 ## Running locally